domkarv/gallery/README.md

-# Gallery
+# Gallry

-Gallery is a web application that allows users to store, organize, and manage their images in groups.
+Gallry is a web application that allows users to store, organize, and manage their images in groups.
 Users can easily upload images, group them by categories, and delete or download them whenever needed.

 ## Features